Arima Onsen Travel Guide: Top Things to Do & See

 The mineral quality of the hot spring in Arima Onsen is excellent, as it contains seven of the nine main components listed by the Ministry of the Environment as present in recuperation or recovery springs.

 There are two completely different types of hot springs in the entire onsen town.
-One of them, known as Kinsen (金泉) or gold spring, has a reddish-brown color that contains iron and salt.
-Its salt concentration is twice that of seawater, which will form a thin film on your skin that keeps your skin moisturized.
+One of them, known as Kinsen (金泉), or Gold Spring, has a reddish-brown colour and contains iron and salt.
+Its salt concentration is twice that of seawater, forming a thin film that keeps your skin moisturized.
 It is also good for low back pain and muscle/joint pain.

 Ginsen (銀泉), on the other hand, is colorless and transparent.
 It can be further subdivided into two different types of hot springs.
 One is carbonated, which promotes blood circulation, which is good for high blood pressure.
-The water vapor of another Ginsen contains radium, which is said to be able to activate immune cells and enhance the natural healing power of our bodies, so it is effective for gout, rheumatism, menopause, and more.
+The water vapour of another Ginsen contains radium, which is said to activate immune cells and enhance the natural healing power of our bodies, making it effective for gout, rheumatism, menopause, and more.

 No wonder Toyotomi Hideyoshi loved this onsen so much!